Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ### 2) Block reward adjustment

-Faster block preoduction rate will result in increase in inflation rate.
+Faster block production rate will result in an increase in inflation rate.
 Zilliqa `V8.0.0` has no intention to adjust the current inflation rate.
 The reward allocated per DS epoch will be adjusted from 275,000 $ZIL per DS block to 176,000 $ZIL per DS block to bring the inflation rate back to parity.
 We will update the `COINBASE_REWARD_PER_DS`as follows:

 || Before V.8.0.0 | V.8.0.0 |
 | --------------- | -------------- | ------- |
 | `COINBASE_REWARD_PER_DS` | 275000000000000000 | 176000000000000000 |

 Please note that this change is considered an interim change.
-If the block production rate deviate from the expected value significantly, a new goverance proposal can be introduce to adjust the value in subsequent mainnet upgrade.
+If the block production rate deviate from the expected value significantly, a new governance proposal can be introduce to adjust the value in subsequent mainnet upgrade.
 ### 3) Payment transaction gas unit increase from 1 to 50